SSquash24/HotDesk/README.md

-# Hot Desking Test
+# Hot Desking Backend

-Currently this code has no real database, just a basic login system and a way for a user to request a desk for a day and see their booking for today.
+Currently contains a login mechanism, and some boilerplate in preparation for the DB implementation.

+Mostly adapted from the [FastAPI SQL](https://fastapi.tiangolo.com/tutorial/sql-databases/) and [Security](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) tutorials.

 ## Setup